ontouchstart/cloudflare-page/src/chapter_llvm.md

-# C and WASM via LLVM
+# C and WASM via llvm

 We are going to use the same llvm toolchain as in [emcc](chapter_emcc.html):